Heavy Lifting at Ontario Racing

-In mid-August, Ontario Racing (OR) chair Hugh Mitchell addressed a number of issues facing the association group that represents the industry to government — including long-term funding, funding for OR itself, working with government with an election looming in 2018 and why all of this is taking so long.
+In mid-August, Ontario Racing (OR) chair Hugh Mitchell addressed a number of issues facing the association group that represents the industry to government — including long-term funding, funding for Ontario Racing itself, working with government with an election looming in 2018 and why all of this is taking so long.

 Where is Ontario Racing today compared to when it was first formed and what might the immediate future hold for it?
 Can you give me a broad overview?